-(Audacy) It has been nearly a decade since the Chicago Bears fired coach Lovie Smith, and suffice it to say one of his former players still isn’t happy about the way it went down.
+It has been over nine years since the Chicago Bears fired Lovie Smith, and suffice it to say one of his former players still isn’t happy about the way it went down.

-Smith coached the Bears from 2004 to 2012, leading Chicago to to an 81-63 record under his direction with one trip to the Super Bowl.
-But Jerry Angelo was fired as general manager after the 2011 season, and his replacement, Phil Emery, gave Smith one season before firing him after a 10-6 campaign in which the Bears narrowly missed the postseason.
+Smith coached the Bears from 2004 to 2012, leading Chicago to to an 81-63 record under his direction with a trip to the Super Bowl.
+But Jerry Angelo was fired as general manager in 2011 after 10 years, and his replacement, Phil Emery, gave Smith one year before firing him after a 10-6 campaign in which the Bears missed the postseason.

-Years later, that firing still irks franchise legend and Hall of Fame linebacker Brian Urlacher.
+Years later, that firing still irks franchise legend Brian Urlacher.

 “I didn’t like the way they handled it,” Urlacher said during an appearance on the “Bussin’ with the Boys” podcast.
 “They fired our GM the year before, and honestly how the f–k do you fire Lovie after you go 10-6?
 You fire Lovie after we go 10-6, we didn’t make the playoffs.
 Minnesota decides to beat Green Bay on the last game of the year and they hadn’t beaten Green Bay in like five years.

-Urlacher isn’t holding ill-will toward the Bears organization, but it’s clear he isn't over how Smith's exit was handled.
+Urlacher isn’t holding ill-will towards the organization, but it’s clear he might not ever get over how they handled things with Smith.